ccappelle/pyrosim/README.md

   If you downloaded the zipped version, unzip the directory somewhere you can access it.

-  Make sure you have Python installed on your machine.

 ### For Windows users:

+  Make sure you have [Python](https://www.python.org/downloads/windows/) installed on your machine.

-  Open the file called pyrosim.py in your favorite text editor or IDE.
+  In the pyrosim directory, open the file called pyrosim.py using your favorite text editor or IDE.

   Change line 20 from